bio-raum/gabi/docs/output.md

 ![quast](../images/multiqc_quast.png)

+Also see our [troubleshooting](troubleshooting.md) document for more explanations on the limitation of Quast as used by GABI.

 #### Busco

 BUSCO identifies the presence of expected conserved bacterial genes - a good assembly should be near-complete and not contain (many) duplicated BUSCOs.